MarionBarbee/Sudoku_solver/README.txt

 438 526 917
 796 318 452

-Elapsed time is: 137 seconds
+Elapsed time is: 4 seconds

 Congratulations!
 MANUAL_INPUT puzzle solved!
 =============================================================
-Note that this puzzle took an incredible 137 seconds to solve!
+Note that this puzzle took an incredible 4 seconds to solve!

 That is the longest run time of any of Arto's "Top 10 hardest" or any other puzzle, proving that Dr. Inkala was right!

-The average EVIL level puzzle on Billions of Free Sudoku Puzzles to Play Online takes 0-1 seconds.
+The average EVIL level puzzle on Billions of Free Sudoku Puzzles to Play Online takes 100 milliseconds.

 ======================
 Mode 2 (Chrome only!):